Decipher/textimage/README.txt

       of the array will be consumed by a textimage_text effect in the sequence specified within the image style.
     - format - the file format of the resulting image (png/gif/jpg/jpeg).
-    - alt - the alternative text to be displayed if no image is accessible to the browser.
-    - title - the text to be displayed when hovering the image on the browser.
-    - attributes - associative array of attributes to be placed in the img tag.
     - caching - if set to TRUE, the image will be cached for future accesses;
       otherwise, the image will be stored in textimage_store and deleted on cron run.